FLIGHTS, ACCOMMODATION AND MOVEMENT IN AZERBAIJAN

 Most tourists also use taxi rides during their trip to Azerbaijan, as public transport is not accessible everywhere.
 Taxis in Azerbaijan are cheap from the point of view of those accustomed to the Finnish price level.
 The price of a taxi ride should always be agreed before boarding the car.
 There are plenty of dark taxis in Azerbaijan.

-According to allcitypopulation, the capital, Baku, has an affordable and functional metro network that allows tourists to easily move from place to place.
+The capital, Baku, has an affordable and functional metro network that allows tourists to easily move from place to place.

 Renting a car in Azerbaijan is the same price as elsewhere, ie not very cheap.
 There are many international car rental companies in the country.
 Driving a car in Azerbaijan is a bit challenging in Finnish, as the traffic culture is chaotic in some places and traffic rules are not followed as strictly as in Finland.